Please Read How You Can Help Keep the Encyclopedia Free

 In A Theory of Justice, Rawls seemed to think that all people might converge on a common or shared wide reflective equilibrium that included “justice as fairness,” the conception of justice for which he argues.
 Wide reflective equilibrium thus played a role in the construction of the theory, helping “us”—any and all of us—to articulate its key features in ways that led to principles that matched “our” considered judgments.
 At the same time, wide reflective equilibrium constituted an account of justification.
 Shared agreement on that wide equilibrium would produce a well-ordered society governed by principles guaranteeing equal basic liberties, fair equality of opportunity, and the requirement that inequalities be arranged to make those who are worst off as well off as possible.

 In his later work, Political Liberalism (Rawls 1993), Rawls abandons the suggestion that all people might converge in the same, shared wide reflective equilibrium that contains his conception of justice.
 This important change comes about because of what Rawls calls “the burdens of judgment.”
 Complexity, uncertainty, and variation in experience lead human reason, when exercised under conditions of freedom, of the sort protected by the principles of justice as fairness, to an unavoidable pluralism of comprehensive moral and philosophical views.
 This unavoidable fact of reasonable pluralism makes one key feature of justice as fairness untenable, namely the account Rawls gave of the stability of his preferred conception of justice.
-A further feature of Rawls's late work is his clear eschewal of any account of truth, so the fact that wide equilibrium is offered as an account of justification, not truth, makes it compatible with the refusal to discuss moral truth (Little 1981).
+A further feature of Rawls's late work is his clear eschewal of any account of truth, so the fact that wide equilibrium is offered as an account of justification, not truth, makes it compatible with the refusal to discuss moral truth (see Little 1984).

 Rawls had imposed three basic conditions on the principles of justice.
 First, they must be chosen over alternatives under conditions fair to all contractors.
 Second, what contractors choose must match “our” considered moral judgments and other beliefs in (wide) reflective equilibrium.
 But third, the principles must comprise a feasible or stable conception of justice.
 The test for stability is to ask if people raised under this view would conform to it over time with less strain of commitment than other conceptions would face.
 In effect, passing the test shows it is worth adopting this view because it will not prove so fragile that it is not worth the effort to institutionalize.